givingjar/blog.givingjar.org/_posts/2016-08-17-charity-spotlight-hannahs-house.md

 If you want to learn more about [Hannah's House][1], you can reach them by clicking one of the buttons below.

-{% include web-links.html home="http://hannahshouselansing.org/" facebook="hannahshouselansing" instagram="hannahshouselansing" %}
+{% include web-links.html home="http://hannahshouselansing.org/" facebook="hannahshouselansing" instagram="hannahshouselansing" twitter="HannahsLansing" %}

 ###### Photographs Courtesy of [Hannah's House][1].
 Video Courtesy of [UnoDeuce Multimedia][2].